fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2020 Transcript.md

 Robin van Poelje

 Well, I think organic growth is one.
-We studied yesterday a case where the revenues were relatively flat, but our business increased dramatically in recurring revenues, a strong market position.
+We studied yesterday a case where the revenues were relatively flat, but our business increased dramatically in [[recurring revenues]], a strong market position.
 And the way we run that company now and a solid position in that.
 So there is more to it than just the organic growth.

 Mark Miller